Skip to main content

 Postgraduate

-MA/MSc Computing and Creative Industry (Modular)
+MA/MSc Computing in the Creative Industries (Modular)

 Students working in the teaching spaces at UAL Creative Computing Institute